Getting to Know Your Neighborhood: Allston

 Roxy’s began as a food truck, selling grilled cheese sandwiches and burgers around the city.
 The cheese-colored food truck is still a city staple, but Roxy’s now also has brick-and-mortar storefronts in both Allston and Cambridge’s Central Square.
 Hungry customers can enjoy the same mouthwatering burgers and inventive grilled cheese sandwiches (we recommend the Allston, with herbed goat cheese, fig jam, caramelized onions, and arugula), but in the comfort of a sit-down restaurant.
 Roxy’s carries sides like truffle fries and tomato soup, a stellar house-made lemonade, and for those 21-plus, a rotating beer menu.

 501 Cambridge St.

-Dunkin’ Donuts isn’t the only option for coffee and donuts.
-This no-frills mom-and-pop donut shop has been an Allston mainstay since the 1950s.
-If you’re there when doors open at 7 am, you’re likely to see early risers sitting across the table from students who haven’t been to bed yet.
+Dunkin’ Donuts isn’t the only option for coffee and donuts in Allston.
+This no-frills mom-and-pop donut shop has been a neighborhood mainstay since the 1950s.
+If you’re there when doors open at 6 am, you’re likely to see early risers sitting across the table from students who haven’t been to bed yet.
 The glazed donuts are the big draw.
 Get there early while they’re still warm.
 Other donut flavors include honeydew, lemon, black raspberry, Bavarian, apple spice, and honey dip.
 You’ll also find a full breakfast menu, with breakfast sandwiches, omelets, eggs, and pancakes.
 On the lunch menu are salads, soups, and sandwiches.
-And the coffee is a bargain at just $2.05 for a large cup, a lot less than what you’ll pay at chains like Starbucks or Caffe Nero.
+And the coffee is a bargain at just $2.50 for a large cup, a lot less than what you’ll pay at chains like Starbucks or Caffe Nero.